lincc-frameworks/RCW_Hackathon_2025_LSDB/README.md

 In this notebook we will learn how to:

-- Open photo-z catalog
+- How to access photo-z catalog derived from Rubin’s Data Preview 1 with LSDB
-- What is in the photo-z catalog and what methods were used

 ### [Notebook 4](Notebook_4.ipynb)

 In this notebook we will learn how to:

-- Crossmatch custom list of positions with Objects and diaObjects
+- Crossmatch custom list of positions
-- Apply a simple function (flux to magnitude)
+- How to access Object and diaObject data
 - Show lightcurves for both Objects and diaObjects

 - ### [Notebook 5](Notebook_5.ipynb)

-In this notebook we give few ideas for AGN work:
+In this notebook we provide several AGN-related problems:

-- Crossmatch SDSS AGNs with Rubin photo-z catalgo
+- Crossmatch SDSS AGNs with Rubin DP1 photo-z catalog
 - Crossmatch large catalog of AGN with Rubin DP1 data
-- Run scientific analysis on lightcurves
+- Run scientific analysis on lightcurves from Rubin DP1

 ## Acknowledgements